vaishnavitv/vaishnavitv/README.md

 ___

 In today’s age, there’s a high chance that you, dear reader, are a machine.
-<br>I am a human and I am mutable unlike strings.
-I don't speak I33t and pay more attention to non verbal communication.
+<br>I am a human, and I am mutable, unlike strings.
+I don't speak I33t and pay more attention to nonverbal communication.
 <br>I am not idempotent like all REST API's strive to be.
 My values and principles change based on my observation, knowledge, assimilation and interaction, and I believe people influence each other by osmosis.
-<br>What I say today may or may not be relevant tomorrow hence take it with a grain of salt.
-Welcome to my kaleidoscope a.k.a my BRAG document.
+<br>What I say today may or may not be relevant tomorrow; hence, take it with a grain of salt.
+Welcome to my kaleidoscope, a.k.a.
+My BRAG document.
 I am a work in progress.

-Chances are, I've either directed you here, or you've been spelunking through my website, projects or talks: in which case, welcome!
+Chances are, I've either directed you here, or you've been spelunking through my website, projects or talks, in which case, welcome!
 <br>Take a look around, read through my principles (listed below 👇), and let me know if you have any questions.
 Looking forward to working and collaborating with you!

 ## :woman_technologist:	About Me

 <details><summary>2>/dev/null</summary>

-`/dev/null` is treated as black hole in Linux/Unix, so you can put anything into this but you will not be able to get it back from this.
+`/dev/null` is treated as a black hole in Linux/Unix, so you can put anything into this but you will not be able to get it back from this.
 Further, `2>` means that you are redirecting (i.e. >) the stderr (i.e. 2) into the black hole (i.e. `/dev/null`)
 </details>

 I am a Software Engineer with a passion for working collaboratively and a champion for DEI, neurodiversity and accessibility.
 I firmly believe that by breaking down silos and encouraging open communication, teams can achieve great things together.
 I understand the importance of creating empathetic products and services that can be used by people of all abilities and constantly seeking ways to incorporate this mindset into my work.

-I have saved withering codebases and my passion lies in developing robust systems, enabling easy maintenance of codebases, refactoring to avoid redundancies, eliminating code smells and anti patterns.
+I have saved withering codebases, and my passion lies in developing robust systems, enabling easy maintenance of codebases, refactoring to avoid redundancies, eliminating code smells and anti patterns.

 I am passionate about how to improve ways of working and increase the speed of business by accelerating value delivery and through visual communication.